In 1994, the tint law in Kentucky was established.

-Today, most people will drive in their cars to reach the city of Kentucky, and everyone likes to put that fancy tinted windows in their cars but you have to understand the law, if you are a resident in Kentucky, at the southeast border of the Ohio River.
-The tint law in Kentucky is different and you should be aware of it.
+Driving a car in Kentucky?
+Okay, then you must be aware of the tint law in Kentucky.
+I am saying this because everyone usually likes to put that fancy tinted windows in their cars but you have to understand the law.
+And if you are in Kentucky, at the southeast border of the Ohio River; the tint law in Kentucky is different and you should be aware of it.

-And the answer to the above-mentioned question is – a tint is an internal/external layer of the glass surface that is added to the windows of cars, boats, residential buildings, or commercial buildings which are covered with a fine laminated film.
+To elaborate and understand it, I think I should first tell you a bit about tint and tint laws.
+So, a tint is an internal/external layer of the glass surface that is added to the windows of cars, boats, residential buildings, or commercial buildings which are covered with a fine laminated film.
+Dark glass materials are utilized inside car vehicles to prevent the transmission of sunlight inside.

 Unfortunately, most automakers do not include a tinted window as standard.
 As a result, car owners apply solar films, which drop the temperature inside the vehicle.
+The tint safeguards the car’s interior from washing out caused by the sun’s ultraviolet rays.

 It is mainly made by a branch of a polyester called polyethylene terephthalate (PET) due to its clarity, toughness, stable dimensional structure, and capacity to take a number of surface-applied or embedding treatments.